davidsbond/homelab/README.md

 * [jaeger](https://www.jaegertracing.io/) - For tracing my applications
 * [node-exporter](https://github.com/prometheus/node_exporter) - For monitoring the host environment and exporting stats as prometheus metrics
 * [helm](https://helm.sh/) - For installing non-trivial k8s applications, like the prometheus operator.
+* [minio](https://min.io/) - An S3 compatible API that sits in front of my NAS drive.

 ## Prometheus exporters